The kitchen sink is full of dirty dishes, the laundry is piled high, and you can’t remember the last time you dusted.

 - Are you getting movement in each day?

 If you struggle with doing any or all of these, grab the Balanced Mom Checklist.
-It’s free and will help you balance a clean house, supper on the table, and taking care of yourself!
+It’s free and will help you balance a clean house and being a mom.

 It wasn’t until I started making self care a priority that I stopped procrastinating my housework.
 You can read more about that in this post – From Suriving to Thriving.